LeaVerou/lea.verou.me/blog/2023/going-lean/index.md

 - Pages (I had to manually copy them over, but it was only a handful)
 - Any custom classes were gone (e.g. a `"view-demo"` class I used to create "call to action" links)

+A few other issues:
-Also, it downloaded all images, but did not update the URLs in the Markdown files.
+- It downloaded all images, but did not update the URLs in the Markdown files.
 This was easy to fix with a regex find and replace from `https?://lea.verou.me/wp-content/uploads/(\d{4}/\d{2})/([\w\.-]+\.(?:png|gif|jpe?g))` to `images/$2`.
+- Some images from some posts were not downloaded -- I still have no idea why.
-It also did not download any other uploads, e.g. zip files.
+- It did not download any non-media uploads, e.g. zip files.
 Thankfully, these were only a couple, so I could detect and port over manually.

-There were also some issues only present in some of the posts, presumably due to how WP used to store them.
-For example:

-- Some posts (mainly old ones) were missing code blocks, and the code was just inline (which meant HTML markup was just interpreted!)
-- Some posts did not have all their images downloaded
+- Older posts included code directly in the content, without code blocks, which meant it was being parsed as HTML, often with disastrous results (e.g. the post just cutting off in the middle of a sentence because it mentioned `<script>`, which opened an actual `<script>` element and ate up the rest of the content).
+I fixed a few manually, but I’m sure there’s more left.
+- Because code was just included as content, the importer also escaped all Markdown special symbols, so adding code blocks around it was not enough, I also had to remove a bunch of backslashes manually.

+## Rethinking Categorization

+While the importer preserved both tags and categories, this was a good opportunity to rethink whether I need them both, as well as how I use them.

+This spun off into a separate post: [Rethinking Categorization](../rethinking-categorization/).

 ## Migrating comments